yuenche/MLOpsTemplate/src/workshop/documents/part_5.md

     >     - Branch name pattern: main
     >     - Require a pull request before merging: CHECK
     >     - Require status checks to pass before merging: CHECK
-    >     - Status checks that are required: type-in 'Workshop-Deployment' in the search box and select it (it should auto-complete).
-This name is the job name defined in the workshop_cd.yml file.
+    >     - Status checks that are required: type-in 'yc-cd-staging' in the search box and select it (it should auto-complete).
+This name is the job name defined in the yc_cd_staging.yml file.
     >     - Click Save Changes to enable this rule on your repo.

     You can easily test this rule by creating a pull request to main from integration.